ARC Student Resources

 Computer Skills Drop-ins: Printable Flyer

-Need help with your online course on the D2L system or any other class assignment using computer programs that you don't understand??
-LRC Computer Lab staff are available to assist you and answer your questions related to D2L, Internet usage, Word documents/formatting, email/attachments, Power Point creation, and others.
+Need help with your online course in Canvas or any other class assignment using computer programs that you don't understand??
+LRC Computer Lab staff are available to assist you and answer your questions related to Canvas, Internet usage, Word documents/formatting, email/attachments, Power Point creation, and others.
 Drop-ins are designed for students not familiar or not comfortable with basic computer functions and/or software in order to complete homework assignments or related academic work.
 Stop by the LRC and ask for a lab assistant and get help!
 Lab staff are available during our regular business hours in the LRC Computer Lab.

 Need Tech Support??